-Keeping kiddos quiet AND happy is a super sneaky trick that all moms and teachers need to have up their sleeve.
+Keeping kiddos quiet AND happy is a super sneaky trick that all moms and teachers need to have up their sleeves.
 These games are much better than shooing your kids into a room to watch a movie.
 Keeping kids occupied lets them know you want them to be quiet — but happily engaged in a learning, connecting activity.

 If you are in an airport, a waiting room or anywhere that needs kids to sit quietly, try these games to cut out the stress of repeatedly shushing your kids.
-Many of these games work for ages three and up, but some are for school-age children.
+Many of these games work for ages three and up, but some are only appropriate for school-age children.
 Feel free to adapt these games to your child’s level.

 16 Quiet Games for Kids